 Sir Frank Bowling, OBE RA, photograph © Sacha Bowling

 Arnolfini are delighted to announce a major exhibition with pioneering painter Sir Frank Bowling, OBE RA, as part of their 60th anniversary year celebrations in 2021.
 The exhibition will feature new and recent work, as Frank continues his exploration and experimentation with the painted surface that has marked his extraordinary career.

 The exhibition follows the announcement of Bowling’s recent signing with Hauser & Wirth who will stage their first exhibition of Bowling’s work at the New York gallery in April 2021 and the London gallery in May 2021.
 The Arnolfini exhibition will be Bowling’s first museum exhibition since his widely applauded and long overdue retrospective at Tate Britain in 2019 which cemented his reputation as a ‘modern master’.
-Further details to be announced in the new year.

 About Frank Bowling

-Sir Frank Bowling has been hailed as one of Britain’s greatest living abstract painters and as a ‘modern master’.
+Sir Frank Bowling, OBE, RA, has been hailed as one of Britain’s greatest living abstract painters and as a ‘modern master’.
 His uniquely beautiful paintings are said to display a ‘visionary approach that fuses abstraction with personal memories’.
 They have been described as ‘late modern masterpieces’ of ‘astonishing physical power and stunning visual drama’ made during a lifetime of relentless experimentation.
 They have been exhibited in hundreds of group and solo exhibitions and can be found in fifty institutions worldwide.

 Bowling’s innovations in technique, the use of paint and surface texture have changed the practice of painting.
 Bowling has won a great many accolades during his career including the silver medal in painting and an honorary doctorate from the Royal College of Art (in 1962 and 2020, respectively).